 Print out your lab order and bring it with you to your preferred Quest Lab location.
 The lab will collect your samples — you don’t need to fill out any additional forms or information.

 When your lab results are in, you’ll be notified through the app.
 You can review all results right in the app and even comment with questions.

 Push Health has a very specific online medical niche.
 It only caters to certain patients and provides a select set of services.
 Push health does not treat the following health conditions nor provide some services:

 Push Health offers complete transparency in its pricing.
 The platform doesn’t charge patients to use the app.

 All fees on the app may vary from doctor to doctor as providers may establish and charge their own prices.
-Yet, some doctors don’t charge any fees at all, and some doctors even donate their fees.
+Yet, some doctors don’t charge any fees, and some doctors even donate their fees.